chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 ### Service Groups Table

 Each row of the _Service Groups_ table displays the results for an individual service group.
-The rows are sorted according to the highest criticality, meaning that the service groups reporting the lowest percentage of healthy services--and the highest percentage of "critical" services--appear at the top.
+The rows sort according to the highest criticality, meaning that the service groups reporting the lowest percentage of healthy services--and the highest percentage of "critical" services--appear at the top.

-By default, the table rows are sorted from the smallest to the largest percentage of "OK" services.
+By default, the table rows sort from the smallest to the largest percentage of "OK" services.
 Selecting the _Health_ column reverses the order, and displays the percentage of "OK" services from largest to smallest.

 ### Health

 Under the _Health_ column, the donut chart display shows the proportion of health status via color for the service group.
 The percentage inside the circle shows the percentage of services with the _OK_ status.

 A corresponding status icon with a matching color appears next the circle display if applicable.
 For example, if a service group is 20% _OK_ and 80% _Critical_, a magenta triangle exclamation icon appears next to the service group's circle display and draws attention to the critical status.

 If there are multiple Service Groups with the same _OK_ health percentage, then the Service Groups will display in the same order of priority: _Critical_, _Unknown_, and _Warning_.

 ### Service Group

 The _Service Group_ column lists the Service Group name and the number of healthy services, services reporting an _OK_ status, out of the total number of services in the group.
 A broken chain icon appears if there are any disconnected services in the group, along with the number of disconnected services.

 ### Additional Service Group Information

 The _Package_ column shows the origin and package name.

-The _Release_ column displays the version and build being used.
+The _Release_ column displays the version and build in use.

-The _Env_ column, which is short for _Environment_, contains the environment in which the service group is deployed.
+The _Env_ column, which is short for _Environment_, contains the deployment environment of the service group.

 The _App_ column, which is short for _Application_, displays the application name.

 ## Service Group Details Sidebar

 Selecting a Service Group in a row populates the right-hand sidebar with information about each service in the Service Group.
 To filter the individual services in the side bar by their health status, select one of the health status buttons at the top of the sidebar.

-The individual service rows are sorted by their level of criticality, from the "most critical" status to the "least critical" status - "critical", "warning", "unknown", and "OK" respectively.
+The individual service rows sort by their level of criticality, from the "most critical" status to the "least critical" status - "critical", "warning", "unknown", and "OK" respectively.
-Individual disconnected services display a broken chain icon with a note of when the last health check was received.
+Individual disconnected services display a broken chain icon with a note of when the last received health check ocurred.
-The most critical issues are shown at the top of the list, allowing you to quickly determine the next steps for remediation.
+The most critical issues appear at the top of the list, allowing you to determine the next steps for remediation.

 ## Filtering Results

 Use the search bar at the top of the page to filter the results in the main table.
 Select the search bar, select your search field type from the drop-down menu.
 Available search field types include _Origin_, _Service Name_, _Version_, _Channel_, _Application_, _Environment_, _Site_, _Build Timestamp_, and _Group Name_.

 After selecting your search field type, enter your specific search term, or select one from the auto-populated list of existing values.
 Applying the filter changes the Service Groups list to display matching results and updates health status display accordingly.

 ![EAS Filtered Service Groups List](/images/docs/eas-filtered-service-groups.png)